 A good fleet considers its activation count.
-My general advice is the bare minimum number of activations you should consider is 4.
+My general advice is the bare minimum number of activations you should consider is 3, and I feel more comfortable at 4+.
 With the introduction of flotillas into Armada, it's easy to add one or two activations on the cheap even when using more expensive medium or large ships, and flotillas serve a number of helpful support functions that other more combat-focused ships appreciate.
 In my experience, most fleets cap out at 6 activations with the occasional outlier at 7 (or super-rarely, 8).
 In general, fleets that go past 6 activations are usually sacrificing anti-ship firepower (by using 3+ flotillas) or squadron coverage (by going very light on squadrons or sometimes using none at all), which expose them to problems elsewhere that can be exploited.

 3) Do I have enough deployments?

 This is something of a subset of question 2 but it deserves its own small space for consideration.
 In short, fleets with less deployments run the risk of being out-deployed.
 For example, if you show up with 3 Imperial Star Destroyers and I show up with 6 ships and 6 squadrons, then you will get 3 deployments and I will get 9.
 Even if I am first player, I can delay my "serious" deployments with a first deployment ship and then three subsequent deployments of squadrons.
 By the time that's done, all 3 of your ISDs are on the table and I know exactly where all your ships are and what speeds they are going and I can deploy my remaining 5 ships (with the important combat ones held back, of course) with that information.
-That's a very tough situation to be in (it can be handled, but it's not fun).
+That's a tough situation to start a game in.

 Regionals data (shout out to shmitty, whose data collection for Regionals is always impressive) indicates that most fleets in wave 5 averaged out to just under 7 deployments.
 I personally feel uncomfortable with anything under 7, myself.
 Being able to see your opponent's intentions before revealing the most important elements of your fleet can be very helpful.
 You don't need to bring a ton of ships to add more deployments to your fleet - even a pair of cheap TIE Fighters (16 points) or Z-95s (14 points) will do the trick and also add to your anti-squadron firepower too!

-If you're low on deployments, good objective choice can help a bit - objectives like Superior Positions or Solar Corona turn the disadvantage on your enemy by having you deploy everything last and defensive objectives like Station Assault or Fire Lanes make it pretty clear where your fleet is going to be anyways, allowing you to gain victory points through the objectives while not really giving up much in the way of surprises as to where your fleet is going to be (hitting the objective button as frequently as possible).
+If you're low on deployments, good objective choice can help a bit - objectives like Superior Positions or Solar Corona turn the disadvantage on your enemy by having you deploy everything last and defensive objectives like Station Assault or Fire Lanes make it pretty clear where your fleet is going to be anyways, allowing you to gain victory points through the objectives while not really giving up much in the way of surprises as to where your fleet is going to be (hitting the objective button as frequently as possible or protecting your objective).

 |Lt.
 Telsij knows all about the problems you have when there's too many of them.|